Sahal Abdul Samad: Senior

 Sahal was included in the preliminary squad of the Indian senior team in the 2019 AFC Asian Cup but did not make it into the final squad.
 In May 2019, he was named in the squad for 2019 King's Cup.
 Sahal made his debut for the Indian senior team on 5 June 2019 in a 3–1 loss against Curaçao in the 2019 King's Cup.

 Sahal was named in the 23-men Indian squad for the 2021 SAFF Championship in Maldives.
 He scored his first international goal against Nepal on 16 October 2021 in a 3–0 victory in the final of the tournament after coming as a substitute in the 86th minute.

 After an impressive 2021–22 season, Sahal made it to the squad for the 2023 AFC Asian Cup qualifiers.
 He scored his second international goal on 11 June 2022 against Afghanistan, where he came in as a substitute for Sunil Chhetri in the last moments of the regular time and scored the winning goal in the added time and helped India win the match 1–2 at full-time.

+In May 2023, Sahal was included in the final squad for the 2023 Intercontinental Cup by the coach Igor Štimac.
+On 9 June 2023, he played his first match of the Intercontinental Cup by starting against Mongolia and scored the opening goal in the 2nd minute, as India won the match by the score of 2–0.